* It needs to present a professional image

 Don't try to jam every single thought you've ever had onto the card.
 Go with the key features.
 If you have multiple books, feature the main ones.
 Feature the key URLs in a short, easy to understand manner.
 Your purpose here is for them to take that next step.
 Give them enough information to remember you - a few book covers, an author photo if you just have one book - and then drive them to their destination.

 Make sure everything on the card is easy to read.
 Esoteric fonts are fun to play with but are nasty on the eyes.
 Go with somethign that is easy to read even for people who don't have 20/20 vision.

 Here's a card for my Boston Writing group I belong to.
 We feature several of our authors' books along with our key URLs.
 That's it.
 That's what the reader needs to take the next step.

 If you're working a faire or convention or other multi-author situation, the readers will be innundated with cards by the time they're done.
 They'll barely remember who was who.
 That's why having a card that stands out will matter.
 If your card is just black and white letters, it probably won't get looked at again.
 A card that "speaks to them" will more likely be picked up and examined a second time.

 My friend Wil Howitt has this great card for his book Citizenchip.
-People just gravitate toward the book and card.
-The eyes draw them in.
+People just gravitate toward the book.
+The eyes on the Citizenship cover draw them in.
 So the card shows that powerful image.
 The back side then has his contact information and a QR code to get to the book's page.